immutant/immutant/docs/guides/migration.md

 redelivery, which is only triggered by the exception.

-Messaging connections, now called contexts, are no longer XA by default, so you must set the :xa option to true when you create your own contexts to pass to the messaging functions.
+Messaging connections, now called contexts, are no longer XA by default, so you must set the :xa? option to true when you create your own contexts to pass to the messaging functions.
 If you don't pass your own contexts, those functions will create an XA capable context only if within an active transaction as defined by the scoping macros.